 - Butter: tossing the popcorn in butter helps the seasoning stick to the kernels.

 - Soy Sauce or Vegetarian Worcheshire Sauce: ok, this is a totally optional and unique ingredient, BUT adding just a couple of drops (really, not a lot!) to the butter adds an extra boost of umami flavor and really brings out the “ranch-ness” of it all.

 Where to Find Buttermilk Powder

-You should be able to find buttermilk powder in your grocery store, either in the baking aisle (that’s where mine is) or by the powdered milk.
-This is the buttermilk powder I use (it’s cheaper in the store!) and honestly, I am so excited for the other ways I can use it too.
+You should be able to find buttermilk powder in your grocery store, either in the baking aisle (that’s where mine is) or by powdered milk.
+This is the buttermilk powder I use (it’s cheaper in the store!) and honestly, I am so excited about the other ways I can use it too.
 No more worrying about having buttermilk for homemade cinnamon rolls or chocolate cake!

 As I mentioned, the buttermilk powder in this recipe really is what makes it the most ranch-like.
 That being said, if you don’t have or want to use it, you can either omit it and just focus on the herbs and alliums, or use grated parmesan cheese.

 Adding grated parmesan cheese to popcorn is honestly one of my favorite things, and was almost the route I took with this recipe.
 While it’s great, delicious, creamy, salty, and a little tangy, it just didn’t quite have the same flavor as when I used the buttermilk powder.

 In the absence of buttermilk powder, I do recommend using parmesan as a substitute…just make sure it’s grated parmesan so it sticks best.